semiversus/semiversus.com/content/dic/robotik/python/beispiele.md

         elif guessed_number < number_to_guess:
             print('Your guessed number is too low!')

-    print('You guess was correct!')
+    print('Your guess was correct!')

 # Aufgaben
 * Füge eine Anzeige hinzu, wieviele Versuche notwendig waren.
-Dies sollte dann in etwa so aussehen: <code>You guess was correct!
+Dies sollte dann in etwa so aussehen: <code>Your guess was correct!
 It took 3 attempts.</code>
 * Füge eine Abfrage des oberen Limits ein.
 Dazu sollte folgende Abfrage am Anfang erscheinen: <code>What should be the upper limit? number: </code>